Nondestructive Exposure and Color Correction with Photoshop

 - Saving time with Auto Tone and Auto Contrast

 - Adjusting shadows and highlights

 - Converting an image to black and white

-Hi!
-My name is Richard Harrington, and I'd like to welcome you as we explore nondestructive techniques for fixing color and exposure with photos.
-Today, I'm going to using Adobe Photoshop CS6, but these techniques will work with most versions of Photoshop.
+- Hi, my name is Rich Harrington and I'd like to welcome you as we explore non-destructive techniques for fixing color and exposure with photos.
+Today, I'm going to be using Adobe Photoshop CS6, but these techniques will work with most versions of Photoshop.
 Our emphasis is on speed and really getting in there and quickly making changes.
 Now, I want to point out that when it comes to color correction, things are incredibly subjective.
-So the techniques I show you are useful, but you may decide that you want to slightly tweak the image to better match your needs.
+So, the techniques I show you are useful but you may decide that you want to slightly tweak the image to better match your needs.

 Deke's Techniques1,435,609 Views